Travis King: What we know so far about North Korea's detention of a US soldier

 What do we know about the soldier?

-Pte King has been in the Army since January 2021.
+PV2 King has been in the Army since January 2021.
 He is a cavalry scout - a reconnaissance specialist - originally assigned to an element of the army's 1st Armoured Division on a rotation with the US military in South Korea.

 He was facing disciplinary action after being held in South Korea on assault charges, according to the Associated Press, quoting US officials.